The Writers Guild Of America Is Suing Hollywood's Biggest Talent Agencies

 One of the lawsuit's plaintiffs, Meredith Stiehm, created the police drama Cold Case, which ran on CBS from 2003 to 2010.
 Stiehm said it wasn't until six years after CAA negotiated the deal that she learned the agency made 94 cents for each dollar she made from the hit show.

 "That is indefensible," she said in a statement.
-"An agency should make 10% of what their client makes—not 20, not 50, not like in my case, 94%.
+"An agency should make 10% of what their client makes — not 20, not 50, not like in my case, 94%.
 10% is enough."

 The writers complain that not only are agents taking more money than they should, but that they are keeping writers from being better paid.
 They also take issue with the trend of agents becoming producers themselves, creating possible conflicts of interest.